forthy42/net2o/wiki/squid.md

 ## The $quid: Useful Investment

+_What valuable to base a crypto currency on?
+Or what is a worse crime than robbing a bank?
+What's worse than inventing a crypto currency?_

 People who defend BitCoins against the “it's a bubble” argument told me they think of this (and of ICOs of other crypto currency projects) as investment into a technology.
-I doubt that Satoshi Nakamoto will actually sell his coins, so it doesn't quite work, but I'm fine with the idea of investment.
+I doubt that Satoshi Nakamoto will actually sell his coins, so it doesn't quite work, but I'm fine with the idea of investment as such.

 I therefore propose a useful speculation object for humans who like the proof of work concept to back a currency (not to back the security of the transactions!) that is in the collection of cowry shells and the mining of gold, or in good rules for fiat money, which are also backed by big, real economies, and the real work that happens there.
-The common idea between these two concepts is that they are valuable, because it is hard work to obtain them.
+The common idea between these concepts is that they are valuable, because it is hard work to obtain them.
 And once you have them, you can exchange them for other goods that are equally hard work, and they retain their value.